 - Frequently Asked Questions About Life Insurance for Seniors

-Before we launch into our top picks, we want to mention a good option to consider is Policygenius.
-This company provides you with a side-by-side comparison of these top name life insurance policies for seniors.
+Before we launch into our top picks, we want to mention a good option to consider called Policygenius.
+This company provides you with a side-by-side comparison of top name life insurance policies for seniors.
 Use the policy aggregator tool to get a comparison of your best policy options so that you can easily find the best choice for you.
 It makes searching for a policy quick and simple.

 Related: Policygenius Review